St. Francis of Assisi School is situated within the lands of Treaty No.19, which was entered into agreement on Wednesday, October 28, 1818.

 Francis was born around 1181.
 After two illnesses and other adventures, Francis realized that he was wasting precious time and became aware that he should be serving Jesus.
 He began by praying more and making sacrifices to grow strong in spirit.
 Francis put all his trust in his Father in heaven.
 Everywhere he went, he urged people to stop sinning and return to God.
 Soon many men began to realize how close to God this man was, and they became his disciples.
 That is how the great Franciscan order of priests and brothers began.
 They helped the poor and sick and preached everywhere.
 St. Francis had the power of working miracles and even of making birds and animals obey him.
 Toward the end of his life, he became very sick.
 He was told he would live only a few more weeks.
 Then he urged his brothers to love God, to love being poor, and to obey the Gospel.
 “I have done my part,” he said.
 “May Jesus teach you to do yours.”
 Francis died on October 3, 1226.
 He was proclaimed a saint a short time later by Pope Honorius III.
 St. Francis wanted to be happy more than anything in life.
 He found happiness when he made Jesus the center of his life.
 We can ask St. Francis to show us what is really valuable in our lives and what is not.

 St. Francis of Assisi School, in partnership with Holy Cross Parish, is committed to providing for the spiritual care and development of children and staff.
-During the 2018 – 2019 school year, we will concentrate on assisting our students to articulate the grade specific Focus on Faith Themes and Essential Questions, how they relate to scripture and how we can put them into action in our lives.
-Our school Pastoral Plan for 2018 – 2019 can be found below.
+During the 2020 – 2021 school year, we will concentrate on assisting our students to articulate the grade specific Ontario Catholic School Graduate Expectations and our Focus on Faith Themes and Essential Questions.

 CELEBRATION OF THE EUCHARIST

 The beginning of Lent is marked with the observance of Ash Wednesday – a day of universal fast and abstinence from meat for Catholics.
-A liturgy of the Word with the Imposition of Ashes will take place at the school:
+A liturgy of the Word will take place at the school: